First Attempts Process

-A flowchart of the process including students applying to sit overseas is available to view in PDF format.
+A flowchart including students applying to sit overseas is available to view in PDF format: flowchart of the process.

 The Assessment & Progress Team will check that the preferred British Council is able to accommodate assessments, and will email the student if there are any problems.

-If there isn't a British Council near to where the student lives, but they have found a suitable alternative institution which has agreed to accommodate their assessments, the student should email Overseas Assessments before the deadline with their request, their full name, their student identification number and the name and contact details for the institution.
+If there isn't a British Council near to where the student lives, but they have found a suitable alternative institution which has agreed to accommodate their assessments, the student should email the Assessment & Progress Team via the email address Examinations@leeds.ac.uk before the deadline with their request, their full name, their student identification number and the name and contact details for the institution.

-If they haven't already done so, students should apply for the modules they want to resit or liaise with their Parent School regarding approved first attempts.
+If they haven't already done so, students should contact their Parent School to accept any first attempt resits.

 What are the deadlines for notifying the Assessment & Progress Team of first attempts?

-Different deadlines are set to receive information from schools depending on whether the information relates to a finalist student or a non-finalist, please refer to the Programmes and Assessment Timeline of Events for the relevant deadlines.
+Different deadlines are set to receive information from schools depending on whether the information relates to a finalist student or a non-finalist, please refer to the current timeline (found on the Timelines for Programmes and Assessment webpage) for the relevant deadlines.

 The deadline for the receipt of information on finalists applying to re-sit, in an attempt to improve their award, is driven by the need for decisions on ceremony attendance at the Degree Ceremonies.

 The deadline for receipt of information regarding non-finalist students is driven by the need to produce the relevant re-assessment timetable.
 It is crucial schools meet the deadline for the completion of the progression exercise and deadline for non-finalists to apply to re-sit, to enable the accurate capture of data for the population of the assessment timetable.

 Should students also apply online for first attempts as well as accepting them to their Parent Schools?